Unfamiliar Finetuning Examples Control How Language Models Hallucinate

-Our ultimate goal is to improve the factuality of long-form LLM generations.
-While the recipe we describe above offers a high-level solution, instantiating this recipe requires specialized (potentially model-specific) supervision during finetuning, which raises some practical challenges for long-form generation tasks.
-For instance, SFT-based approaches for controlling model hallucinations require target responses that take into account the pretrained model's knowledge (or lack thereof), which can be very expensive for long-form generations.
-In contrast, RL-based approaches make use of scalar rewards signals to supervise model generations.
-Using a reward model to predict the factuality of model responses offers a promising way to scalably supervise RL factuality finetuning.
-However, reward models themselves can suffer from hallucinations in the face of unfamiliar inputs.
+Our observation suggests a recipe for minimizing factual inaccuracies in model generations: by strategically manipulating the unfamiliar examples in the model's finetuning data, we can steer the model's predictions for unfamiliar queries towards more desirable (e.g. linguistically uncertain) responses.
+We leverage this insight to design better finetuning techniques to improve the factuality of long-form LLM generations.
+In particular, our study focuses on RL-based approaches, where the use of reward models to supervise finetuning makes it scalable to long-form tasks.
+However, reward models themselves can suffer from hallucinations in the face of unfamiliar inputs, which can diminish the efficacy of RL factuality finetuning.
 To tackle this challenge, we draw on our previous insights to strategically control how reward models hallucinate.
-More specifically, we propose an approach for learning conservative reward models that avoid overestimating rewards in the face of unfamiliar inputs, thereby minimizing the adverse effects of reward hallucinations on RL factuality finetuning.
-On the tasks of biography and book/movie plot generation, we show that finetuning LLMs using RL with conservative reward models can reliably teach them to generate more factual long-form responses, outperforming standard SFT, and RL with standard reward models.
+In particular, we find that overestimated reward predictions tend to be more harmful than underestimated reward predictions, and propose an approach for learning reward models that avoid overestimating rewards for unfamiliar inputs, which we call conservative reward models.
+On biography and book/movie plot generation tasks, we find that using conservative reward models for RL factuality finetuning can significantly reduce the adverse effects of reward hallucinations, and that this approach can more reliably teach models to generate factual long-form responses than standard SFT and RL with standard reward models.

-To summarize, the main contributions of our work are twofold: (1) we present a conceptual model of how finetuned LLMs make predictions in the face of unfamiliar queries and, (2) we propose a way to control reward model hallucinations in order to improve the performance of RL factuality finetuning.
-Our conceptual model highlights the important role of unfamiliar finetuning examples in determining the hallucination behavior of finetuned LLMs, and brings to light a general recipe for controlling how LLMs hallucinate.
-Drawing on our observations, our approach for RL factuality finetuning with conservative reward models enables models to more reliably produce factual long-form generations.
-We hope that the insights in our paper contribute to a better understanding of the mechanisms that govern how LLMs hallucinate as well as the key principles for controlling these hallucinations.
+In summary, our work makes two primary contributions: (1) we present a conceptual model outlining the factors that influence finetuned LLM predictions in response to unfamiliar queries, and (2) we leverage our findings to develop a more reliable approach to RL factuality finetuning for long-form generation tasks.
+We hope that the insights in our paper contribute to a better understanding of the mechanisms that govern how LLMs hallucinate, and the principles for controlling these hallucinations.